-12. Summary of RAP Implementation Schedule
+12. RAP Implementation Schedule and Execution of Physical Relocation

-The table below provides a projected schedule for the implementation of the Resettlement Action Plan (RAP), which needs to be coordinated with the contractor's work program.
-The anticipated duration for project implementation upto 18 months.
-However, this will also depend on the contractual agreements between TWWDA and the contractors.
+The table below outlines a projected schedule for Resettlement Action Plan (RAP) implementation.
+This schedule must be closely coordinated with the contractor's work program.
+The project's total implementation could take up to 18 months, though the timeline will depend on the final contractual agreements between TWWDA and the contractors.